 The ALC’s version of Proline requires you to make between 2 and 8 selections on your parlay bet.
 If all of your selections are correct then your bet is a winner and will be paid out either into your online Proline Stadium account or by visiting an ALC lottery retailer if you purchased the ticket in person.
 Your winnings are determined by multiplying the odds for each of your selections together and then multiplying this total by your wager amount.

 It’s important to note that the ALC’s version of Proline includes ties, so there are 3 possible outcomes for each game if you are betting the moneyline.
 For example, if an NHL game goes into overtime then the correct bet would be a tie through Proline.

 The ALC version of Proline is slightly better than that of the OLG or WCLC because you are only required to make 2 selections per bet (you must make 3 with the others).
 There is a more detailed breakdown of the ALC’s version of Proline on the Proline Stadium page, which includes payout comparisons between Proline and my recommended online sportsbooks.

-Proline Fantasy is a game where you must select the player that will have the best statistical game out of groups of 3 players.
+Proline Fantasy is a game where you must select the player that will have the best statistical game out of groups of 3 or 4 players.
 Each player has odds associated with their selection and you must bet on at least 2 players in order to satisfy the parlay requirements of the ALC.